EmreDay1/NET.jl/README.md

 Onsager relations are relations which express the relationship between fluxes and forces in a Thermodynamics system.
 Forces such as temperature gradients and concetration difference drive the fluxes, which are the determinanats of behaviors in the system, such as heat flux or diffusion (in the sense of movement of particles).

-There are 5 main files in the onsager relations subsection of the library being the linear, non Linear, time dependent, stohcastic onsager relations and coupled transport.
+There are 4 main files in the onsager relations subsection of the library being the linear, non Linear, time dependent and stohcastic onsager relations.
 In the following section the physics and programming of these classes will be explained.

 ### Linear Onsager Relations